 1. Your public defender may have only minutes to devote to your defense.

 In Colorado Springs and across the country, public defenders are overwhelmed with cases.
-Too many criminal defendants need to rely on too few public defenders in offices which can’t get the money to hire additional lawyers.
+Too many criminal defendants need to rely on too few public defenders in offices that can’t get the money to hire additional lawyers.
 There are not enough attorneys in the Colorado Springs public defenders’ office to properly handle all of the cases they are assigned.
 Each public defender may have hundreds of cases to defend at any given time.
 With that kind of overwhelming caseload, there aren’t enough hours or days to give each defendant the effort and attention they need to mount a thorough or effective defense.
 How confident would you feel about your future with a criminal defense lawyer who only was able to devote a few minutes to your criminal case?

 2. Your public defender may lack the resources necessary for a good defense.

 A lot goes into putting together a defense that can defeat the charges against you - interviewing witnesses, hiring investigators, gathering and analyzing evidence, and retaining experts who can testify as to critical issues.
 Just like public defenders lack time to devote to such efforts, they may lack the money and resources to engage in these activities that are essential to defending you, leaving you with a significantly higher risk of being convicted.
 On the other hand, criminal defense lawyers dedicate themselves to gathering the resources you need to win your case.